If you are interested in volunteering, complete this application.

 - We offer three to four additional volunteer training sessions per year that cover a wide variety of topics that pertain to Read Aloud.

-- We visit all new volunteers at their Read Aloud, once they get started, to offer feedback and answer any questions.
+- We will virtually "visit" all new volunteers in their Read Aloud, once they get started, to offer feedback and answer any questions.

 - Call or email us anytime with any questions, concerns, or suggestions.